tomwpublic/hubitat_broadlink/README.md

 # hubitat_broadlink

 This provides a Hubitat driver for IR and RF support of Broadlink universal remotes.
-A companion Hubitat app is provided to share codes between devices and to import codes saved codes in other formats.
+A companion Hubitat app is provided to share codes between devices and to import saved codes in other popular formats.
 <br><br>
 The Broadlink device interactions are based on the work shared here: https://github.com/mjg59/python-broadlink

+Thanks to arnb and Sebastien from the Hubitat forums for all of their testing, feedback, and suggestions.

+# Manual Installation instructions:

 Installing with Hubitat Package Manager (HPM) is recommended.

-# Manual Installation instructions:

-Install using HPM if you can.
 If you must install manually, follow these steps:

 * In the *Bundles* section of hubitat, import the hubitat_broadlink.zip bundle.
 * In the *Drivers Code* section of Hubitat, install the broadlinkRemoteDriver.